Contact Us

 Cons:

-We have a powerful adjustments tool in Pimsical that allows you to make ad hoc adjustments to inventory levels, and to record the reason for the adjustment.
-This can be useful for tracking and understanding why inventory levels have changed, and for identifying any issues or discrepancies with your inventory.
-You can allow staff to enter a reason for the adjustment, and you can also have predefined reasons to choose from, which can help with consistency and reporting.
+Stock Takes has a powerful feature that allows you to make ad hoc adjustments to inventory levels, and to record the reason for the adjustment.
+You can also allow staff to enter a reason for the adjustment.
+As well as being able to enter a bespoke reason (if allowed) staff members can pick from a predefined list which helps with consistency and reporting.

-You can also report on the reason for adjustments with our reports, which can help you identify any patterns or issues with your inventory, such as a high number of adjustments for a specific product or location, which could indicate a wider process problem that needs to be addressed.
+You can also report on the reason for adjustments which helps identify patterns or issues with your inventory e.g. a high number of adjustments for a specific product or location, which could indicate a wider process problem that needs to be addressed.

 Pros: